Extra Words? Stop it!

 The question needs to be seriously asked – Why does this happen?

 Do people add these words because it makes their statement sound better or more important?
 Or is it simply because they hear them in media and start using them?

 A great example is the current practice of so many people to start a sentence with the word “so” as they try to explain something as in “So……the reason we decided not to go is….”
 Where did this come from?
 The word “so” is supposed to be used as a connecting word to link two different but connecting phrases, as in “John got ill, so we decided not to go.”
 Somehow many people have taken the word “so” and added it to the front of the sentence.
-When I do a media or communications training session and point this out, it’s amazing how many times it comes up throughout the day.
-People will start a sentence with the word “so” and are reminded how often it now happens.
+It's amazing how many times it comes up throughout the day.

 I know there are more important issues than being concerned about extra words people use in communication and I’m far from perfect, but I do wish people would start thinking about how they say things because it can make a difference in how they’re regarded by others.